Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 The Training philosophy should describe your approach to training HQP, detailing the mentoring approach and the type of research training and development opportunities provided.

-Describe the planned approach to promoting participation from a diverse group of HQP, taking into account equity and inclusion in recruitment practices, mentorship approaches and initiatives aimed at ensuring an inclusive research and training environment and trainee growth.
+Describe your planned approach to training and mentoring HQP and the type of research training and development opportunities provided.
+Include your strategy for promoting participation from a diverse group of HQP, taking into account equity and inclusion in recruitment practices, mentorship approaches and initiatives aimed at ensuring an equitable and inclusive research and training environment and trainee growth.
+Describe qualitatively any challenges or barriers encountered in ensuring an equitable and inclusive research and training environment.

-Applicants are expected to increase the inclusion and advancement of under-represented groups in the natural sciences and engineering as one way to enhance excellence in research and training.
-An inclusive research training environment exists where all people are respected and have access to the same opportunities, and where each individual—including those from under-represented groups—can reach their full potential, unimpeded by inequitable practices.
-A commitment from all researchers to implement specific actions that acknowledge and address barriers to participation (e.g., physical, procedural, visible, invisible, unintentional) is required to increase access to the largest pool of qualified potential participants and the overall excellence of research, across all natural sciences and engineering disciplines.
+Applicants are expected to address barriers and increase the inclusion and advancement of under-represented groups in the natural sciences and engineering as one way to enhance excellence in research and training.
+An inclusive research training environment exists where all people are respected and have equitable access to the same inclusive opportunities, and where each individual can reach their full potential, unimpeded by inequitable or discriminatory practices or environments.
+A commitment from all researchers to implement specific actions that acknowledge and address barriers to HQP participation (e.g., physical, procedural, visible, invisible, unintentional) is required to increase access to the full pool of qualified potential participants and the overall excellence of research, across all natural sciences and engineering disciplines.
+For more information, refer to Equity, diversity and inclusion considerations for research teams.

 Research training plan

 The data management plan (DMP) should detail strategies and tools that will effectively manage data during and after the completion of the research project.
-The DMP should include the following seven (7) bolded elements as section headings:
+DMPs can be developed to guide a single research project, a multi-project research initiative or a longer-term program of research.

-Note: The DMP Assistant is a national, online, bilingual data management planning tool to assist researchers in preparing data management plans (DMPs).
+Researchers are encouraged to familiarize themselves with the DMP resources available at their institutions, such as their institution’s Research Data Management strategy.
+They may also find it helpful to consult the DMP Assistant when creating their DMPs.
+The DMP Assistant is a national, online, bilingual data management planning tool to assist researchers in preparing data management plans (DMPs).
 This tool, available for free to all researchers, creates DMPs through a series of key data management questions supported by best-practice guidance and examples.
 It was developed by the Digital Research Alliance of Canada (the Alliance) in collaboration with the host institution University of Alberta.

 This is a free-form PDF attachment.